dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application.md

 ### Add Paging Links to the Student Index View

-In *Views\Student\Index.cshtml*, replace the existing code with the following code. the changes are highlighted.
+In *Views\Student\Index.cshtml*, replace the existing code with the following code.
+The changes are highlighted.

 [!code-cshtml[Main](sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application/samples/sample12.cshtml?highlight=1-3,6,9,14,17,24,30,55-56,58-59)]